clementnader/cbtc_configuration_checking/route_and_overlap_control_tables_verification/README.md

 Information logs are provided in the command window during the execution.

-6. The result Excel file is placed into the Desktop and is opened automatically in a new session of Excel.
+6. The result Excel file is placed in the tool directory and is opened automatically in a new session of Excel.

 ---
 ## 4 Results